magento/devdocs/guides/v2.2/frontend-dev-guide/css-topics/css_debug.md

 When using Grunt for styles preprocessing, you can enable the CSS source maps generation in your browser.
 It will make the theme styles debugging easier.

-For each theme, Magento compliles all theme `.less` files into two CSS files: `styles-m.css` and `styles-l.css`.
+For each theme, Magento compiles all theme `.less` files into two CSS files: `styles-m.css` and `styles-l.css`.
 So when you debug a theme, you browser only sees `styles-m.css` and it might be difficult to define which exactly `.css` or `.less` file requires corrections.
 For example:

 ![node declaration autocomplete]({{ site.baseurl }}/common/images/fdg/no-map.png){:width="610px"}